-Requests for transferring credits earned at other institutions are evaluated on a case-by-case basis.
+Requests for transferring credits earned at other accredited United States based institutions of higher learning are evaluated on a case-by-case basis.
 Whenever possible, requests for credit transfer are evaluated at the time of admission.
 When this is not possible, applicants will be advised about their transfer credit requests after they matriculate.